-The delimitation of the mapping area was based on the map of irrigated rice in Brazil published by the National Water Agency (ANA, 2021b) and the National Supply Company (Conab, 2020).
+The delimitation of the mapping area was based on the map of irrigated rice in Brazil published by the National Water Agency (ANA, 2021b) and the National Supply Company (Conab, 2020) and a map produced by Remap, specifically on Marajó Island, state of Pará.
 The selection of images was made based on the season period according to the year of mapping carried out in each state.
 The reference map was divided into blocks of 0.5 x 0.5 degrees (~300 thousand ha each).
 The blocks used for irrigated rice mapping and training were those that overlapped the reference map and with the states of interest, as illustrated in Figure 11.